busshi/webserv/README.md

 #### Environment variables

-Environment variables are accepted as directive values.
+Environment variables are accepted as part of directive values.
 To use them, the standard shell notation can be used:

 ```nginx
 server {